IrakozeLoraine/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 - File: `main.h` is the header file containing all the function prototypes used in this project.

 - File: `0-strcat.c` is a function that concatenates two strings.

+- File: `1-strncat.c` is a function that concatenates two strings that will use at most n bytes from src.